jeroenpx/Unity_RuntimeEditor/docs/transform-handles.md

 To create scene gizmo do following:

   1. Create Game Object.
-  2. Add __Assets/Battlehub/RTHandles/Scripts/SceneGizmo__ script.
+  2. Add __Assets/Battlehub/RTHandles/Scripts/SceneGizmo__ component.

   ![Screenshot](img/transform-handels/scene-gizmo/create-scene-gizmo.png)

 Scene gizmo script has following fields:

-   * `Window` - reference to the [window](infrastructure.md/#runtime-window)instance.
+   * `Window` - reference to the [window](infrastructure.md#runtime-window).
 Interaction with scene gizmo allowed only in case referenced window is active.
    * `Btn Projection` - UGUI button to switch between orthographic and perspective projection (default: None).
    * `Pivot` - transformation of the object around which the camera rotates.
    * `Size` - scene gizmo size (default: 96,96).
    * `Offset` - scene gizmo offset (default: 0,0).
-   * `Appearance` - reference to the [runtime handles component](#runtime-handles-component) instance.
+   * `Appearance` - reference to the [runtime handles component](#runtime-handles-component).
 Various visual settings.
    * `Orientation Changing` -  event fires when camera rotation and position are about to be changed.
    * `Orientation Changed` - event fires when camera rotation and position are changed.
    * `Projection Changed` - event fires when camera projection changed.